ioniakim/my-configurations/nvim/README.md

 * nvim-lualine/lualine.nvim

 # TODO
+[] Remap esc keymap on lazygit terminal.
+The esc key let the command window go in lazygit but on terminal the esc key is mapped to getting into normal mode
 [] Review lsp config and fix some bugs
 [] Make notes on clangd and its configuration for nvim